Hello everyone!

 In the following weeks, thanks to a friend who has Vulvodynia, I discovered your STD site and joined it.
 I am starting to look at the professionals and reading the forum to compare your experiences!

-Last month, I took yet another urine test, which came back positive, again enterococcus.
+Last month, I took yet another urine check, which came back positive, again enterococcus.

 I made an appointment with the Ureaplasma Immunologist, who turned out to be superficial.
 He didn’t let me talk, didn’t consider my medical history, and strictly adhered to his mono-disciplinary belief.
 BUHe isn’t interested in vaginitis or gastric problems.